Come meet us at our next event!

 Samantha Keller grew up in South Africa, and after a decade in London, moved to Connecticut, where she completed her MFA at Fairfield University.
 The Light Remains is Keller’s first novel, and it received an honorary mention by the Fairfield Book Prize.
 Keller’s short fiction won the Anthony Grooms Prize and appeared in The Connecticut Literary Anthology, 2024.
 Her work has been a Narrative Story of the Week, a contest finalist in American Short Fiction‘s Halifax Ranch Fiction Prize, and shortlisted for the Bridport Prize.
 Her first children's picture book, Are You An Alien?, illustrated by her mother, was published in the UK in 2025.
 Keller is a developmental editor and teaches creative writing.
 She still lives in Connecticut, US with her husband Grant and children Thomas and Chloe.

-Author Signing with Stacey Lindsay
+Author Signing with Stacey Lindsay & Judy Lannon

 About Stacey: